Kankakee School Board approves renovations, tax levy

-KANKAKEE — The Kankakee School Board approved renovations for King and Kennedy middle schools and Kankakee Junior High School and passed the 2021 tax levy request during its Monday meeting.
+KANKAKEE — The Kankakee School Board approved renovations for King and Kennedy middle schools and Kankakee Junior High School and passed the 2021 tax levy request during its meeting this week.

-The renovations are estimated to cost about $5,920,570 and will include replacing mechanicals and chillers at King and Kennedy and installing a new rooftop air-conditioning unit at KJHS.
+The renovations are estimated to cost about $5,920,570 total and will include repairs and updates at King and Kennedy middle schools and KJHS.

 The cost to install 54 unit ventilators, new hot water piping and hot water boiler, and new chiller plants at both middle schools comes out to $5,760,870, while replacing the existing rooftop AC unit and all associated work at KJHS will be $159,700, according to the project proposal.